PascalBod/embedded-systems-for-ML/practice-sessions/01-HelloWorld-step2/README.md

-# Exercise 01 step 2 - Debugging Hello World
+# Practice session 01 step 2 - Debugging Hello World

-## Purpose of the exercise
+## Purpose of the practice session

 To demonstrate how to start Hello World application in debug mode, how to step it, how to set a breakpoint.